Fine-grained MoE Load Balancing with Linear Programming: Discussion

 \section{Discussion}

-\parab{Inference.} The load imbalance issue also exists in distributed inference systems with EP~\cite{DeepSpeed, PagedAttention, SGLang}.
-Since inference jobs are more latency-sensitive than training, additional optimizations may be necessary to minimize the scheduling overhead of \sysname.
-For instance, we can replace the linear programming optimization with randomized algorithms or heuristic algorithms for reduced computational complexity, or predict the expert load distributions ahead of the gate network.
-We plan to employ \sysname for inference scenarios in future work.

 \parab{Scalability.} Scaling \sysname to large clusters and increased expert counts introduces new challenges to the system.
 When scaling up, \sysname benefits from an expanded scheduling space, which enhances the load balancing capability of \epname.
-However, this larger scheduling space increases computational overhead in scheduling, potentially degrading the system efficiency.
+However, this larger scheduling space increases computational overhead in scheduling.
 To compromise between load balancing capability and system efficiency, we can organize GPUs and experts into groups and perform scheduling at the group level, similar to prior works~\cite{SmartMoE, GShard, DeepSeek-V3}.